The 5 Best Portable Audio Interfaces (2022)

 If you want to record with good sound quality then you need an audio interface.
-This article will take you through some of the best portable audio interfaces that you can easily travel around with.
+Many musicians and producers are frequent travelers so this article will take you through some of the best portable audio interfaces that you can easily travel around with.

 Some of the most important considerations to keep in mind when buying an audio interface are the number of inputs, number of outputs, and phantom power.